zirkelc/template-single-typescript/README.md

 - Inserts a final newline in files

 This configuration complements Biome and helps maintain a consistent code style throughout the project.

+### Type Validation

+The project includes the `@arethetypeswrong/cli` CLI tool to validate TypeScript types in your package.
+Run `pnpm typecheck` after building to ensure your package's types are correct and compatible with both ESM and CommonJS environments.

 ## 🚀 Getting Started